fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

 ## Welcome to DYNAMICON

-## Here you can buy your own Trading Card NFT
+### Here you can buy your own Trading Card NFT

+We will give you a short instruction, how to buy your own trading card NFT.

+### Step 1
+First download [Metamask wallet}(https://metamask.io/) and add a wallet.

 All you need is to dowloa